AmfAR: Funding

 As a 501(c)(3), amfAR files an annual 990 Form to the IRS, which is publicly accessible.
-The following information is garnered from their 2017 filing:

-Contributions and Grants

-Worldwide amfAR Galas
+Worldwide amfAR galas

 amfAR's largest source of revenue comes from its fundraising events, large portions of that money comes from one of its annual charity event held at the Hôtel du Cap-Eden-Roc in Antibes, France, titled "amfAR's Annual Cinema Against AIDS".
 The gala aims to raise money through auctioning items, as well as selling a limited number of tickets.
+The idea originated with Taylor, who knew the power of these international, high profile events from her career as an actress.
 Since the first amfAR gala, the charity has raised over $210 million to support AIDS research causes.
 The most recent gala held in Cannes raised around $20 million at its 2016 gala, which is a marked decrease from the over $25 million it raised in the same 2016 and 2017 events.
 It was speculated that this decrease in funding was due to both the absence of its largest donor Harvey Weinstein, as well as the scandal surrounding the ousting of Kenneth Cole.

 Celebrities frequently donate items to be auctioned off for the foundation, and past donors have included Uma Thurman, Karlie Kloss and Milla Jovovich, among others.
 The 25th annual gala embraced the #MeToo movement, and was chaired by 25 prominent women on stage and screen, namely: Alessandra Ambrosio, Poppy Delevigne, Linda Evangelista, Sylvia Fendi, Aileen Getty, Kate Hudson, Scarlett Johansson, Milla Jovovich, Heidi Klum, Daphna Krim (daughter of Mathilde Krim), Karolina Kurkova, Sienna Miller, Angela Missoni, Mary Parent, Katy Perry, Natasha Poly, Aishwarya Rai, Vanessa Redgrave, Joely Richardson, Carine Roitfeld, Caroline Scheufele, Irina Shayk, Lara Stone, Donatella Versace, and Michelle Yeoh.
 Past items auctioned have included numerous photographs by Andy Warhol, Annie Leibovitz portrait sessions, stays in fashion moguls and celebrity houses and 53-karat diamond jewelry.
 Heidi Klum notably donated her Bentley S3 convertible to garner one of the highest bids at €200,000.

-amfAR galas have been held in cities like New York City, Milan, Los Angeles, São Paulo and Hong Kong, each garnering anywhere from €2,000,000 to €13,000,000 to support amfAR's research.
+amfAR galas have been held in cities like Cannes, Venice, New York City, Milan, Los Angeles, São Paulo, and Hong Kong, each garnering anywhere from €2,000,000 to €13,000,000 to support amfAR's research.

-Investment Income

-Though amFAR does not disclose individual donors of stocks, they publish the figure of $1,295,049 on their 990 Form to represent the interest and amount they receive through donations of stock.
-Further fluctuations in losses through investment and payments of investment income are accounted through the Net Gain row, indicating a net gain of $139,479 following external investments and payments.